VincentToups/racket-lib/roguelikes/turtles-monad.md

 If you've read any of my [other posts about monads][previous-monad-tutorial], you know how this is going to go.
 We are going to define a macro to facilitate monadic computation.
-Since this is a kind of advanced article, I'm going to asssume you have the basic idea about `bind` and `return` more or less down.
+Since this is a kind of advanced article, I'm going to assume you have the basic idea about `bind` and `return` more or less down.
 If I say that: